WarriorWhoCodes/community-blogs/README.md

 # [CodeVisors Blog](https://codevisors.github.io/)

-Welcome to the CodeVisors blog repo!
+This repository is for submissions for posts to the CodeVisors Community Blog.
+We welcome submissions to the blog from anyone in the community.
 Contributions, typo fixes and pull requests are welcome :thumbsup:

 ## [How to contribute content]